araghuram2003/araghuram2003/README.md

 - 😄 Pronouns: He/Him</h1>
 - 🎓 **Student** passionate about pursuing analyst roles and becoming a future **Data Scientist**.
 - 🤖 I love learning and exploring the world of data  from uncovering insights to providing actionable suggestions for humans.
-- 💡 Since the early days of recommending gadgets to friends, I've always enjoyed helping others make smart decisions!
+- 💡 Since the early days of recommending gadgets to friends and Familys, I've always enjoyed helping others make smart decisions!
 - 🎯 Always curious, always learning.

 ---